hunglechidev-AI/Toxicity-assessment-using-LSTM/README.md

-# Evaluating-food-based-on-multiple-factors-using-machine-learning.
+# Toxicity assessment using LSTM.
-Evaluating food based on multiple factors using machine learning.
+Toxicity assessment using LSTM.